SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 Security relies on:

-1. **Discrete Logarithm Problem (DLP)**: Given g, h ∈ G, it is computationally infeasible to find x such that h = g * x.

-2. **Decisional Diffie-Hellman (DDH) Assumption**: Given (g, g * a, g * b, g * c) for random a, b, c, it is computationally infeasible to determine whether c = ab or c is random.
+1. **The q-SDH Assumption** in the Ristretto255 group.
+We refer to {TZ23} for the formal definition.

-3. **Random Oracle Model**: The BLAKE3 hash function H is modeled as a random oracle, providing:
+2. **Random Oracle Model**: The BLAKE3 hash function H is modeled as a random oracle.
-   - Collision resistance
-   - Pre-image resistance
-   - Unpredictability

-4. **Sigma Protocol Security**: The underlying sigma protocols satisfy {{ORRU-SIGMA}}:
-   - Completeness: Honest proofs always verify
-   - Special soundness: From two accepting transcripts with the same commitment but different challenges, one can extract the witness
-   - Honest-verifier zero-knowledge: The proof reveals nothing beyond the validity of the statement

-5. **Fiat-Shamir Security**: The non-interactive proofs are secure in the random oracle model {{ORRU-FS}}:
-   - The transcript includes all public values to prevent malleability
-   - Domain separation prevents cross-protocol attacks; deployments MUST use unique domain separators to prevent parameter collision attacks between different services
-   - Length-prefixing prevents ambiguity in parsing

 ## Privacy Properties

 The protocol provides the following privacy guarantees:

-1. **Unlinkability**: The issuer cannot link a token to its issuance request or link multiple spends by the same client.
+1. **Unlinkability**: The issuer cannot link a token issuance/refund to a later spend of that token.

-2. **Balance Privacy**: The amount of credits in a token is not revealed during spending (only that it's sufficient for the transaction).

 However, the protocol does NOT provide: